 Aaliyah: Why She’s Still ‘One In A Million’ 20 Years Later

 Aaliyah Dana Haughton was the beautiful songstress who, alongside visionary beatmaker Timbaland, constructed a melodic soundscape of bob-your-head rhythms.
-The late singer’s critically-acclaimed sophomore album, One in a Million, turns 20 on Saturday.
-Sadly, the milestone coincides with another tragic event: Thursday marks the 15th anniversary of Aaliyah’s untimely death.
+The late singer’s critically-acclaimed sophomore album, One in a Million, turned 20 in 2016.
+Yes, twenty!
+Sadly, the milestone coincides with another tragic event: it also marked the 15th anniversary of Aaliyah’s untimely death.
 She was only 22.

 Aaliyah would go on to release a critically acclaimed self-titled album in 2001, just a few short months before her death, bringing her total number of studio albums to three.
 While all three LP’s saw posthumous sales bumps for the singer, One in a Million was the only album to achieve multi-platinum status prior to her death.